& General Group

 change, also called worldwork.
 2049 NW Hoyt St., Portland, OR 97209;

-respected for convening effective dialogue on inflamed issues such
+Highly respected for convening effective dialogue on inflamed issues

-their "consensus" method refers to a process of card-storming,
+modules.
+(Note that their "consensus" method refers to a

 that word as a decision rule and method.)
 ICA/Chicago,